Manikanta-Pattapagala/Project2575/README.md

 Readme file matter for website developer
 --------------------       ------------------
-# ✨ New Clinic a medical catagory ✨
+# ✨ New Clinic a medical category ✨

 This is a web based application developed for a new website to inform about to india